Terms of Reference:

 5. Specific Client Instructions and Client Preferences

-Where our clients provide specific instructions, such as withholding an order from market until conditions are more conducive, using an algorithm program to achieve VWAP, TWAP, percentage of volume, or any other special instructions, ATBCM will consider such instructions provided they do not contravene “specific market requirements” as defined by UMIR.
-However, best execution for a client order for any listed security is subject to compliance with Order Protection Rule (see below).
+Where our clients provide specific instructions, such as withholding an order from market until conditions are more favourable, using an algorithmic program to achieve VWAP, TWAP, percentage of volume, or any other special instructions, ATBCM will consider such instructions provided they do not contravene “regulatory requirements” as defined by UMIR.
+Further, best execution of a client order for any listed security is subject to compliance with Order Protection Rule (see below).

 6. Prohibited Practices in Execution of Client Orders